sasukecodes/activity-tracker/readme.md

 api issue fixed

-In the mobile app the script selection (on end selection mantipulation) available from arcore is edited so that it performs a post request every time at end of select manipulation
+In the mobile app the script selection (on end selection mantipulation) available from arcore is edited (changes are shown in the unityappscript.cs file above) so that it performs a post request every time at end of select manipulation

 ![](https://github.com/sasukecodes/excercise-tracker/blob/master/appsc.jpeg)